Step reference

 ASKAsk the end user for a valueCapture exact response, Map using reasoning

-RUNExecute an Action, Handoff, linked Playbook, or ExitDeterministic only
+RUNExecute an API tool, Handoff, linked Playbook, or ExitDeterministic only

 IF/ELSEBranch the flow based on conditionsDeterministic only